JuliaLang/julia/doc/stdlib/linalg.rst

 .. function:: ldltfact(A) -> LDLtFactorization

    Compute a factorization of a positive definite matrix ``A`` such that ``A=L*Diagonal(d)*L'`` where ``L`` is a unit lower triangular matrix and ``d`` is a vector with non-negative elements.

+.. function:: ldltfact(A) -> CHOLMOD.Factor

+   Compute the LDLt factorization of a sparse symmetric or Hermitian matrix ``A``.
+A fill-reducing permutation is used.
+The main application of this type is to solve systems of equations with ``\``, but also the methods ``diag``, ``det``, ``logdet`` are defined.
+The function calls the C library CHOLMOD and many other functions from the library are wrapped but not exported.

 .. function:: qr(A [,pivot=Val{false}][;thin=true]) -> Q, R, [p]